puppetlabs/cisco_ios/TestMatrix.md

 # Test Matrix

-The module works against a broad range of IOS based devices, but we don't test against all device types.
+The module works against a broad range of IOS and IOS-XE based devices, but we don't test against all device types.
 We have continuous integration pipelines where we test against physical devices.
 Listed below are details of those device types.
 Please note that our initial development and testing has focussed on switches, with routers and firewalls to follow-on.

 ### Table of Contents